micmejia/bible-dump/AMPC/Luke/Luke 10.md

-And He said to them, The harvest indeed is abundant [[^a]there is much ripe grain], but the farmhands are few.
+And He said to them, The harvest indeed is abundant [there is much ripe grain], but the farmhands are few.
 Pray therefore the Lord of the harvest to send out laborers into His harvest.